-- (a) Includes reserve for tax returns (\$456 million) and Special Revenue Fund portion of posted collections. - (b) Paygo charges to municipalities and public corporations collected at the TSA. - (c) As of the date of this report, includes \$48M in federal funded account balances transferred to the TSA that relate to disaster relief. - (d) Inflows related to the Department of Health, Department of Labor and Human Resources, the Commissioner of Financial Institutions, and others. - (e) Payroll is paid bi-weekly on the 15th and 30th (or last day of the month, whichever comes sooner). - (f) Related to employee withholdings, social security, insurance, and other deductions. - (g) Police payroll is reflected individually because it is paid through a separate bank account.
-Also, the police payroll line item shown in the TSA cash flow is gross (i.e. inclusive of Other Payroll Related items). - (h) Includes payments to third-party vendors as well as intergovernmental payments to agencies with separate Treasuries. - (i) This refers to General Fund appropriations to non-TSA entities such as Legislative Assembly, Correctional Health, Comprehensive Cancer Center, and others. - (j) Excludes Banco Popular of Puerto Rico Account with balance of approximately \$146mm; Amounts deposited in GDB subject to GDB restructuring. - (k) Unless otherwise stated, variances are either not material in nature or are expected to reverse in the short term. - (I) Section 2.6(b)(ii) of the Superpriority Post-petition Revolving Credit Loan Agreement (The Agreement) specifies that upon PREPA's receipt of any revenues in excess of amounts necessary to (i) pay budgeted expenses for Ineligible Uses provided for in the Budget (inclusive of the Ineligible Uses Variance) and other allowable expenses for Ineligible Uses, or any FEMA reimbursable expenses for contracts that have been obligated by FEMA and approved by the Oversight Board and (ii) maintain a maximum cash balance of up to \$300M PREPA shall apply such Revenues to the repayment of the outstanding Revolving Credit Loans.
+- (a) Includes reserve for tax returns (\$456 million) and Special Revenue Fund portion of posted collections. - (b) Paygo charges to municipalities and public corporations collected at the TSA. - (c) As of the date of this report, includes \$48M in federal funded account balances transferred to the TSA that relate to disaster relief. - (d) Inflows related to the Department of Health, Department of Labor and Human Resources, the Commissioner of Financial Institutions, and others. - (e) Payroll is paid bi-weekly on the 15th and 30th (or last day of the month, whichever comes sooner). - (f) Related to employee withholdings, social security, insurance, and other deductions - (g) Police payroll is reflected individually because it is paid through a separate bank account.
+Also, the police payroll line item shown in the TSA cash flow is gross (i.e. inclusive of Other Payroll Related items). - (h) Includes payments to third-party vendors as well as intergovernmental payments to gaencies with separate Treasuries. - (i) This refers to General Fund appropriations to non-TSA entities such as Leaislative Assembly, Correctional Health, Comprehensive Cancer Center, and others, - (j) Excludes Banco Popular of Puerto Rico Account with balance of approximately \$146mm; Amounts deposited in GDB subject to GDB restructuring. - (k) Unless otherwise stated, variances are either not material in nature or are expected to reverse in the short term. - (I) Section 2.6(b)(ii) of the Superpriority Post-petition Revolving Credit Loan Agreement (The Agreement) specifies that upon PREPA's receipt of any revenues in excess of amounts necessary to (i) pay budgeted expenses for Ineligible Uses provided for in the Budget (inclusive of the Ineligible Uses Variance) and other allowable expenses for Ineligible Uses, or any FEMA reimbursable expense for contracts that have been obligated by FEMA and approved by the Oversight Board and (ii) maintain a maximum cash balance of up to \$300M PREPA shall apply such Revenues to the repayment of the outstanding Revolving Credit Loans.
 The criteria that result in any aforementioned repayment may be triggered due to the seasonality of PREPA operations.
-Depending on the timing of PREPA receipts and disbursements, additional repayments may occur over the next several weeks, though additional draw downs are expected to subsequently be necessary and the expectation is that the full approved amount of \$300M will be outstanding at the end of the fiscal year.
+Depending on the timing of PREPA receipts and disbursements, additional repayments may occur over the next several weeks, though additional draw downs may also occur before fiscal year-end.